n1ru4l/envelop/website/docs/core.md

 #### useErrorHandler

-This plugin triggers a custom function every time execution encounters an error.
+This plugin invokes a custom function with the every time execution encounters an error.

 ```ts
 import { envelop, useErrorHandler } from '@envelop/core';